dennisladefoged/Blog/_posts/2017-11-30-AOS8-centralized-upgrade.markdown

 * Partitioning of APs
 * Roaming of clients between AP partitions so upgrading does not give service interruption for clients

-I hope this post has been of use to you, please leave a comment and share it.
+I hope this post has been of use to you, please leave a comment and share this post :-)